Updated: 5 December 2020

-Conceptually the role has expanded over the years to take on one-to-one therapy & counselling and even the function of A-Level Psychology and Sociology teacher and private tutor.
+Conceptually the role has expanded over the years to take on one-to-one counselling & therapy and even the function of A-Level Psychology and Sociology teacher and private tutor.
 Who knows?
-I may even be growing a new generation of Change Engineers and SocioPsychologists!
+I may even have helped grow a new generation of Change Engineers and SocioPsychologists!

 I had been integrating many elements of NLP with Graves/Spiral Dynamics and running training courses on the integrated material since 2001; but the span of integration I now began to conceive was of a different order altogether.
-Now the increased conceptual space made room for Sigmund Freud, Erik Erikson, Lawrence Kohlberg’s Stages of Moral Development, Abraham Maslow’s Hierarchy of Needs, Aaron T Beck, Susan Blackmore’s memes and memeplexes, L Michael Hall’s meta-states, Martin E P Seligman, Carl Gustav Jung, Jerome Kagan and Joseph LeDoux amongst many,many others.
-Plus, the conflict management mapping of .
+Now the increased conceptual space made room for Sigmund Freud, Erik Erikson, Lawrence Kohlberg’s Stages of Moral Development, Abraham Maslow’s Hierarchy of Needs, Aaron T Beck, Susan Blackmore’s memes and memeplexes, L Michael Hall’s meta-states, Martin E P Seligman, Carl Gustav Jung, Jerome Kagan and Joseph LeDoux amongst many, many others.
+Plus, the conflict management mapping of Robert Blake & Jane Mouton (1964) and Ken Thomas & Ralph Kilmann (1977) .
 Even Ivan Petrovich Pavlov’s dogs and B F Skinner’s rats could have their place!